Ptychography-4-0/ptychography/docs/source/contributing.rst

 * Examples
 * Main Documentation

-When you have submitted your pull request, someone from the LiberTEM organization will review your pull request, and may add comments or ask questions.
+When you have submitted your pull request, someone from the Ptychography 4.0 organization will review your pull request, and may add comments or ask questions.
 If everything is good to go, your changes will be merged and you can delete the branch you created for the pull request.